Valérian and Laureline: In other media

 Outside of comics, the Valérian series has been particularly influential on science fiction and fantasy film.

 Several commentators, such as Kim Thompson of The Comics Journal, film critic Jean-Philippe Guerand and the newspaper Libération, have noted certain similarities between the Valérian albums and the Star Wars film series.
 Both series are noted for the "lived-in" look given to their various settings and for the diverse alien creatures they feature.
-Mézières' response upon seeing Star Wars was that he was "dazzled, jealous... and furious!".
+Mézières's response upon seeing Star Wars was that he was "dazzled, jealous ... and furious!".
 As a riposte, Mézières produced an illustration for Pilote magazine in 1983 depicting the Star Wars characters Luke Skywalker and Leia Organa meeting Valérian and Laureline in a bar surrounded by a bestiary of alien creatures typical of that seen in both series.
 "Fancy meeting you here!" says Leia.
 "Oh, we've been hanging around here for a long time!" retorts Laureline.
 Mézières has since been informed that Doug Chiang, design director on The Phantom Menace, kept a set of Valérian albums in his library.

 Mézières has also noticed similarities between some of the sets in the 1982 film Conan the Barbarian and the planet seen in Birds of the Master (Les Oiseaux du Maître) and between some of the production sketches for the alien fighters in the 1996 film Independence Day and Valérian and Laureline's astroship.

 The 1999 Danish film Mifune's Last Song, directed by Søren Kragh-Jacobsen, features a character, Rud, who is a fan of Linda and Valentin (as Valérian is known in Denmark) who believes the character of Liva is in fact Linda (i.e. Laureline).